AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/mange-user-access.md

 To access the Permissions UI, you must be an administrator that has a subscription to Adobe Experience Platform.
 Refer to the sections below to gain access as a system administrator, or to grant access to your team.

-## System administrators: grant the necessary permissions for yourself and your role
+## System administrators: grant the necessary permissions for yourself and your role {#system-admin-gain-access}

-### Gain access to Experience Platform and Permissions
+### Gain access to Experience Platform and Permissions {#experience-platform-and-permissions}

 As a [system administrator](https://helpx.adobe.com/enterprise/using/admin-roles.html), you have out-of-the box access to specific Experience Cloud products, such as Adobe Admin Console.
 However, to use products such as Permissions and Experience Platform, you are also required to give yourself administrator and user access to the Experience Platform product.
 This access allows you to use the product as well as grant and manage user access to your team.
 Follow the step-by-step guide below to give yourself administrative access to these products as a system admin.